is8r/webpack-bootstrap/README.md

 # webpack5 + postcss + autoprefixer + bootstrap5

-with server:
+with serve:

 ```
-$ yarn server
+$ yarn serve
 ```

 watch only: